 #12: Rope Tug Toy with Knotted Handles (Playtime Meets Decor-Friendly Design)

-Your coffee table holds artisan ceramics and woven baskets.
-Your dog’s toys?
-Neon plastic eyesores you kick under the couch before guests arrive.
-This natural cotton rope toy changes that dynamic completely—three chunky knots on cream rope with a dusty pink center barrel, sitting pretty on your vintage rug like intentional decor.
+Your coffee table is adorned with hand crafted ceramics and woven baskets and your dog’s toys are those neon plastic eyesores you kick under the couch before company comes over.
+This lovely natural cotton rope toy with three chunky knots in cream rope and a dusty pink center barrel is the perfect accent to your favorite vintage rug!

-Make three in coordinating colors: cream, blush, sage.
-Toss them in a basket near your DIY indoor dog kennel where they blend with throw blankets.
-When guests compliment your “boho decor,” you don’t have to explain they’re chew toys.
-The rope survives machine washing every two weeks—just air dry to prevent shrinkage.
+Make 3 in coordinating colors… cream, blush and sage.
+Toss them in basket near the DIY indoor dog kennel where they blend in with throw blankets.
+When guests compliment my “boho decor,” I don’t have to explain they’re chew toys.
+The rope is fine in the wash every two weeks, just air dry to avoid shrinking.

-Pro tip: Freeze a dampened rope toy for teething puppies, then display it in a ceramic bowl on your DIY dog bed setup like you meant for it to be there.
+Pro tip: I found a tip somewhere about freezing a rope toy that’s been dampened for my teething puppy.
+So after it freezes, I set it in a bowl to display it on my DIY dog bed setup, as if I meant for it to be there.

 📸 Photo credit: Instagram @wadarsanimalrescue